 Route appraisal is currently underway for the missing section along the Derwent Valley corridor between High Peak Junction and Matlock.
 Once a route is identified, further work will be required to fully cost the scheme.

 Bridleway drainage improvements and surfacing works have been completed off Church Lane, Rowsley.
-We're planning on further improvements to these rights of way as they form a useful link from the end of the WPL at Church Lane, Rowsley to the Monsal Trail on Coombs Road, Bakewell.
-The ultimate preferred long-term route from Rowsley into Bakewell would be through Haddon Estate.
-This section could entail the building of 3 bridges and the refurbishment and opening of a 1km long tunnel.
+We're planning on further improvements to these public rights of way as they form a useful off-road link from the end of Church Lane, Rowsley to the Monsal Trail on Coombs Road, Bakewell.
+The ultimate preferred long-term route from Rowsley into Bakewell would be through Haddon Estate tunnel which would entail the building of three bridges and the refurbishment and opening of the 967m long tunnel.

 We'll work towards achieving the most feasible, deliverable options that will benefit the most people and create further local connections for both active travel and leisure.